horace111/AquaWidget/readme.md

 ‼️For the server side, which is mainly written by MnlSmile, please refer to [AquaWidget-Server](https://github.com/MnlSmile/AquaWidget-Server).

 This Project is made by [MnlSmile](https://github.com/MnlSmile) and [horace111](https://github.com/horace111). ⚠️And the latter is new to such projects(with PyQt5), so if there's any problems, please create an issue to let us know, and don't learn from it.
+(Added MnlSmile: Look at my Result Oriented Programming then.)

 ⬇️**Installation**